Whipping Star

-Plot summary
+Plot

-In a far-flung future in which Earth is not so much as mentioned, Homo sapiens and other sentient species, namely the Gowachin, Laclac, Wreaves, Pan Spechi, Taprisiots, and Caleban, comprise the galaxy-spanning ConSentiency.
-After suffering the unexpected consequences a pure democracy—laws could be created so quickly that no thought could be given to their full consequences—the sentients formed Bureau of Sabotage (BuSab) to slow the wheels of government, thereby precluding reckless legislation.
-Not itself a law-enforcement organization, its ambit comprises elements of both espionage and diplomacy.
+In the far future, humankind has made contact with numerous other sapient species: Gowachin, Laclac, Wreaves, Pan Spechi, Taprisiots, and Caleban (among others) and has helped to form the ConSentiency to govern among the species.
+After suffering under a tyrannous pure democracy which had the power to create laws so fast that no thought could be given to the effects, the sentients of the galaxy found the need for a Bureau of Sabotage (BuSab) to slow the wheels of government, thereby preventing it from legislating recklessly.

-Jorj X. McKie is a saboteur extraordinary, a born troublemaker who has naturally become one of BuSab's best agents.
-As the novel opens, the small population of immensely powerful Calebans, by far the most powerful and inscrutable members of the ConSentiency, have been disappearing one by one, inexplicably leaving millions of deaths and numerous cases of incurable insanity in their wake.
-Only one remains: the partially corporeal Fanny Mae.
+In Whipping Star, Jorj X. McKie is a saboteur extraordinary, a born troublemaker who has naturally become one of BuSab's best agents.
+As the novel opens, it is revealed that Calebans, who are beings visible to other sentient species as stars, have been disappearing one by one.
+Each disappearance is accompanied by millions of sentient deaths and instances of incurable insanity.

-Ninety years prior to the setting of Whipping Star, the Calebans had appeared and offered jumpdoors to the ConSentiency, affording instantaneous travel to any point in the galaxy.
-This seemingly miraculous technology was accepted with out too many questions being asked (and even fewer being answered), and the sociology of the ConSentiency was remade.
-Mliss Abnethe, a sociopathic sadist human female of immense power and wealth had however somehow contractually bound the all-too-curious Caleban Fanny Mae to be apparently whipped to death; when Fanny Mae dies, everyone who has ever used a jumpdoor (which is practically speaking everyone in existence) will die as well.
+Ninety years prior to the setting of Whipping Star, the Calebans appeared and offered jumpdoors to the collective species, allowing sentients to travel instantly to any point in the universe.
+Gratefully accepting, the sentiency didn't question any potential flaws in this infrastructure.
+Now Mliss Abnethe, a female human psychotic of immense power and wealth, has bound a Caleban (called Fannie Mae) in a contract that allows the Caleban to be whipped to death; when the Caleban dies, everyone who has ever used a jumpdoor (which is almost every adult in the sentient world and many of the young) will die as well.

-The Calebans begin to flee one at a time, leaving our plane of existence (or exiting "our wave").
-Inasmuch as all Calebans are interconnected, if they were to remain in our wave of existence when Fanny Mae dies, they would also die.
-McKie has to find Mliss and stop her mad, solipsistic project before Fanny Mae reaches, in her words, "ultimate discontinuity" and civilization utterly collapses and all sentience with it.
-Maddeningly he is constrained by the law protecting private individuals, which restricts the ministrations of BuSab to public entities.
+The Calebans face an even more existential threat, and begin to disappear one at a time, leaving our plane of existence (or exiting "our wave") to save themselves.
+(As all Calebans are connected, if all were to remain in our plane of existence, when Fannie Mae dies all Calebans would die.)
+Upon each Caleban's exit, millions of the ConSentiency are killed or rendered insane.
+McKie has to find Mliss and stop her before Fannie Mae reaches, in her words, "ultimate discontinuity", but he is constrained by the law protecting private individuals by restricting the ministrations of BuSab to public entities.